Skip to content

 • photos

-• click on Council Ward feature to reveal:
+• click on a Council Ward feature to reveal:

 • representatives and contact details

-The parent record contains various attributes, such as the ones that are visible in the Details pane, other hidden attributes, and also the record’s geometry.
+The parent record contains various attributes, such as those visible in the Details pane, other hidden attributes, and the record’s geometry.
 Any of these can be used as a key for querying other datasets.
-And any child record can become a parent of another dataset, and so on.
+Any child record can also become a parent of another dataset, and so on.

 • Property Information is queried using the parent record’s property number

-• Property Planning Overlays and Zones both use the parent record’s geometry (ie, property boundary) in a spatial intersection query
+• Property Planning Overlays and Zones both use the parent record’s geometry, ie the property boundary, in a spatial intersection query

 Administrators can use QGIS to configure child datasets for viewing by internal users.
 The parent dataset can be an internal or external dataset.